yoren/hello-user/README.md

 A Demo repo for the Git Workshop at Codeable

 ## Exercise 4
-To help us to understand the difference between `rebase` and `merge` let's merge/rebase two branches that we know there are conflicts.
+To help us to understand the difference between `rebase` and `merge`, let's merge/rebase two branches that we know there are conflicts.

-Also, please select "Copy the main branch only" which is selected by default.
-This will be helpful when we're covering branching concepts.

 ### Step 1
 Checkout the `main` branch and merge the `excercise-3` branch to it.